Whew!

-Whew! is an American television game show that aired on CBS from April 23,1979, until May 30,1980.
-It was hosted by Tom Kennedy and announced by Rod Roddy.
-Contestants competed to correct "bloopers," factual statements in which one word has been changed on a game board to win cash.
+Whew! is an American television game show that aired on CBS from April 23, 1979, until May 30, 1980.
+Contestants compete to correct "bloopers," factual statements in which one word has been changed, on a game board to win cash.

-The game was created by Jay Wolpert.
-Production was initially credited to the Bud Austin Company, then later changed to Jay Wolpert Productions in association with Burt Sugarman Inc. The animated opening sequence, featuring a woman named Bridget evading an array of villains, was produced by Hanna-Barbera.
+The game was created by Jay Wolpert, with Tom Kennedy as host and Rod Roddy as announcer.
+Production was initially credited to the Bud Austin Company, then later changed to Jay Wolpert Productions in association with Burt Sugarman Inc. The animated opening sequence, featuring a woman evading an array of villains, was produced by Hanna-Barbera.
 In September 2021, TV network Buzzr began reruns of Whew!

 Gameplay

 Main game

+The main game is played on a game board between two contestants.
+One is the "charger", attempting to reach the top of the game board, and the other is the "blocker", who attempts to prevent the charger from reaching the top.

-The gameboard consisted of five rows ("levels") of five squares each, with values from $10 to $50 in $10 increments, and a sixth level of three squares with values of $200, $350, and $500.
-Levels were numbered from the bottom of the board, working upward.
-Two contestants (or during the later half of the run, two teams of a celebrity and a civilian) were told the categories for the first two rounds of play at the start of the match.
-The current challenger (or the winner of a coin toss, if there was no returning champion) decided whether to play as the charger or the blocker for the first round, and the champion took the other role.
-The charger was led offstage to a soundproof booth, and the blocker then placed six blocks on the board.
-Up to three blocks could be placed on any of the first five levels, and no more than one on the sixth.
+The gameboard consists of five rows of five squares each, with values from $10 to $50 in $10 increments, and a sixth level of three squares with values of $200, $350, and $500.
+Levels are numbered from the bottom of the board, working upward.
+Two contestants (or during the later half of the run, two teams of a celebrity and a civilian) are told the categories for the first two rounds of play at the start of the match.
+The current challenger (or the winner of a coin toss, if there is no returning champion) decides whether to play as the charger or the blocker for the first round, and the champion takes the other role.
+The charger is led offstage to a soundproof booth, and the blocker then places six blocks on the board.
+Up to three blocks can be placed on any of the first five levels, and no more than one on the sixth.